 Twin Rivers Drive-In Rules & Regulations

 The Twin Rivers Drive-In Consortium Group is a collection of local businesses and non-profit groups that are adjusting their operations to meet all government, Interior Health and WorkSafe BC regulations with respect to physical-distancing and hygiene to resurrect the Kamloops Drive-in experience.
 We are grateful to provide an opportunity to our community to enjoy one of the few forms of family entertainment that can be appreciated without having to leave the safety of your vehicle.
-Your compliance is mandatory to ensure this experience is successful and can be continued.
+Your compliance is mandatory.

 The following procedures have been put into place to safeguard your health.

 Patrons found not complying with these guidelines will be issued a warning.
 Upon a second infraction, they will be asked to leave and will no longer be welcomed back to the Twin Rivers Drive-In.

 Please do not attend the Twin Rivers Drive-in if you: